 Pupils will also explore the ancient wonders of the world: the Pyramids, and learn about the significance of the River Nile.
 In learning about the River Nile, pupils will develop their understanding of the physical geography of rivers.
 This will include some fieldwork linked to local rivers.
 Pupils will create their own shaduf and use it to transport water just like the Ancient Egyptians.

 In the second half of the term, pupils will learn about the origins of the Vikings and the different routes they chose when invading England.
 Pupils will learn about the invasion of Lindisfarne and the resistance of Alfred the Great and the key battles.

 In art, pupils will tie dye their own t-shirts, learning how to make different patterns.

-Pupils will focus on the continent of Africa and will deepen their understanding of continents, oceans and countries.
 In science, pupils will describe the simple functions of the digestive system.

 Pupils begin their new topic in the second half of the Spring term by taking part in the War of the Roses.